ciubotarum/coding-challanges/src/theory.md

 * we must depend on abstractions and not concrete classes

 Example:
-* we have a store and we want to have a pay method
+* we have a store, and we want to have a pay method
 * an intermediary class help to have more methods for payment (Stripe API, PayPal API)

 ## Maven